WQXI (AM): History

 WQXI first went on the air in 1948 as an all-music station, playing pop standards.
 Their independent status was unique programming as the established stations, WAGA (590 AM, now WDWD), WSB (750 AM), WGST (920 AM, now WGKA), and WATL (1380 AM, now WAOK) were all network affiliates.
 By the 1960s, WQXI was Top 40 with the moniker "Quixie in Dixie".
-Among the stations personalities was Dr. Don Rose in the late 1960s, who went on to near legendary status at KFRC in San Francisco.
+Among the station's personalities in the late 1960s was Dr. Don Rose, who went on to near legendary status at KFRC in San Francisco.

 For a time, it was owned by Esquire Inc. In the 1970s, WQXI became an oldies station.
 By the 1980s, WQXI was simulcasting with its FM sister station.
-By the early 1990s, WQXI was airing an adult standards format.
+In January 1990, WQXI began airing an adult standards format.
 When Atlanta hosted the 1996 Olympic Games, the station simulcast the French radio news channel France Info for several hours a day.
-During the mid-1990s, WQXI also aired Spanish-language music for several hours a day as "La Pantera" (The Panther).
+During the mid-1990s, WQXI began leasing airtime to various broadcasters, and also aired Spanish-language music for several hours a day as "La Pantera" (The Panther).

-The former WQXI-FM "94Q" (originally WDJK) became WSTR-FM (94.1 FM) "Star 94," and WQXI-TV became WXIA-TV (Channel 11).
+The former WQXI-FM "94Q" (originally WDJK) became WSTR (94.1 FM) "Star 94", and WQXI-TV became WXIA-TV.

-Beginning in April 1997, the station aired a sports radio talk format owned by Lincoln Financial Media.
+On January 1, 1997, WQXI became the Atlanta affiliate of the KidStar children’s radio network; however, this would only last a few months.
+On April 7, 1997, WQXI flipped to a sports radio format as "790 the Zone", programmed by Big League Broadcasting under a local marketing agreement with WQXI's owner, Jefferson-Pilot Corporation.
+Jefferson-Pilot merged with Lincoln National Corporation in 2006; in 2010, Lincoln Financial Media bought the assets of Big League Broadcasting and retook full control of WQXI's programming.
 WQXI was the AM radio flagship of the Atlanta Falcons, and until 2013, WQXI was the flagship station of the Georgia Tech Yellow Jackets radio network.
 The station formerly broadcast the syndicated Yahoo!
 Sports Radio during the overnight hours.